Clarence River (New South Wales)

-The Clarence River (Bundjalung: Boorimbah, Yaygir: Ngunitiji) is a river situated in the Northern Rivers district of New South Wales, Australia.
+The Clarence River (Boorimbah, Ngunitiji) is a river situated in the Northern Rivers district of New South Wales, Australia.
 It rises on the eastern slopes of the Great Dividing Range, in the Border Ranges west of Bonalbo, near Rivertree at the junction of Koreelah Creek and Maryland River, on the watershed that marks the border between New South Wales and Queensland.
 It flows generally south, south east and north east, and is joined by twenty-four tributaries including Tooloom Creek and the Mann, Nymboida, Cataract, Orara, Coldstream, Timbarra, and Esk rivers.
 It descends 256 m over the course of its 394 km length and empties into the Coral Sea in the South Pacific Ocean, between Iluka and Yamba.

 On its journey it passes through the towns of Tabulam and Copmanhurst, the city of Grafton, and the towns of Ulmarra, and Maclean.
 The river features many large river islands, including Woodford, Chatsworth, Ashby, Warregah and Harwood islands; and Susan Island Nature Reserve.
 The river supports a large prawn trawling and fishing industry.

 The Clarence River system is an extensive east coast drainage with many tributaries of differing size.
 The 195 km Clarence Canoe and Kayak Trail is the longest mapped whitewater trail in Australia.
 Its basin is, together with the very similarly sized Hawkesbury, Australia's largest Pacific watershed south of Bundaberg.
 The extremely intense rainfalls that typify the North Coast mean, however, that major floods can temporarily raise the flow of the Clarence to 24 feet, as happened in 1890.